bitwalker/conform/docs/Getting Started.md

 - `:to`, if you want friendly names for not so friendly app settings, `:to` tells conform what setting this mapping applies to in the generated `.config`
 - `:datatype`, the datatype of the value, currently supports binary, charlist, atom, integer, float, ip (a tuple of strings `{ip, port}`), enum, and lists of one of those types.
 - `:default`, optional, the value to use if one is not supplied for this setting.
 Should be the same form as the datatype for the setting.
 So for example, if you have a setting, `myapp.foo`, with a datatype of `[enum: [:info, :warn, :error]]`, then your default value should be one of those three atoms.
+- `:env_var`, optional, the environment variable to use for sourcing the input value if the option is not set explicitly in the `.conf`.
+If this environment variable is not set, then `:default` will be used.

 #### Transforms